What insight can a nutrigenomics report provide in approximately 15-minutes?

 Minisode #2- A 55-year-old woman whose top objectives are significant weight gain, binge eating when stressed, and persistent knee pain.

-and achy all over.
+and she is achy all over.

 Minisode #4- A 57-year old female patient with mold illness, heavy metal toxicity, extreme fatigue, anxiety, vision problems, difficulty thinking, can’t lose weight.
 Dx with Hashimoto’s.